jdowning/puppet-rbenv/README.md

 [![Build Status](https://travis-ci.org/justindowning/puppet-rbenv.png)](https://travis-ci.org/justindowning/puppet-rbenv)

 ## Description
-This Puppet module will install and manage rbenv on Ubuntu.
-Additionally, you can install rbenv plugins and ruby gems.
+This Puppet module will install and manage [rbenv](http://rbenv.org).
+By default, it installs rbenv for systemwide use, rather than for a user or project.
+Additionally, you can install different versions of Ruby, rbenv plugins, and Ruby gems.

 ## Installation